ronakg/awesome-flickr-gallery-plugin/README.txt

 **Awesome Flickr Gallery** is a simple, fast and light plugin to create a gallery of your Flickr photos on your WordPress enabled website.
-This plugin aims at providing a simple yet customizable way to create stunning Flickr galleries.
+This plugin aims at providing a simple yet customizable way to create clean and professional looking Flickr galleries.

 **Features:**